digitalrebar/doc/install.rst

 #. ``./production.sh`` (required, the script to start in the container)
 #. ``pick.valid.fqdn`` (required, name of admin server for production.sh script)

 After the install has progressed, you should be able to monitor the progress of the admin node deployment at http://localhost:3000.
 Once the admin node is finished deploying (or if anything goes wrong), you will be left at a running shell inside the container unless you used the --daemon flag.

-You can ssh into the container from the host by finding its IP address through Docker or 192.168.124.10 if you've mapped a host address to docker0.
+You can ssh into the container from the host by finding its IP addres through Docker or 192.168.124.10 if you've mapped a host address to docker0.

 Step 4.
 Provision Nodes!
 ------------------------

+And now, the real fun begins...

 KVM Nodes (fast test)
 ~~~~~~~~~~~~~~~~~~~~~

-If your environment is running on bare metal (as opposed to
-running inside a VM), you can spawn `virtual nodes <development/advanced-install/kvm-slaves.rst>`_ for testing using.
-Use ``tools/kvm-slave &`` to spawn a KVM
-virtual machine that will boot from the freshly-deployed admin node.
+If your environment is running on bare metal (as opposed to running inside a VM), you can spawn `virtual nodes <development/advanced-install/kvm-slaves.rst>`_ for testing using KVM.
+Use ``tools/kvm-slave &`` to spawn a KVM virtual machine that will boot from the freshly-deployed admin node.

 Real Hardware
 ~~~~~~~~~~~~~